JohnKeysCloud/battleship/src/typescript/logic/bs-ship-builder/bs-ship-builder.md

 In the `BattleshipBuilder` constructor, the symbol that represents the ship instance is set as a property on a newly created instance (more on why [here](#ship_symbols)).

 I also initialized `key` as a template literal string that conforms to the `SizeLookupKey` type.
-This `key` is dynamically constructed using the `ShipType` and `Version` arguments passed to the constructor, ensuring it matches the expected format (e.g., `'battleship-1990'`).
+This `key` is dynamically constructed using the `ShipType` and `FleetVersion` arguments passed to the constructor, ensuring it matches the expected format (e.g., `'battleship-1990'`).

 In addition, I created a `length` variable that utilizes the constructed `key` to look up the corresponding ship length in the `sizeLookup` `Record`.
-If the `length` retrieved from the lookup is `undefined`, indicating that the combination of `ShipType` and `Version` is invalid or unsupported, an error is thrown to signal the issue.
+If the `length` retrieved from the lookup is `undefined`, indicating that the combination of `ShipType` and `FleetVersion` is invalid or unsupported, an error is thrown to signal the issue.
 Otherwise, the `length` property of the instance is assigned the retrieved value, ensuring the ship's length is correctly set based on its type and version.

 #### Instance Methods